NataliVol4ipsa/BignumArithmetics/README.md

 [DONE] 7.0.
 Implement 2-6 for integer.

-<b>[CURRENT]</b> 7.1.
+[DONE] 7.1.
 Implement 2-6 for different base

-[AWAITING] 7.2.
+[MAYBE] 7.2.
 Implement 2-6 for fractional.
 Remember about reduction of fractions(factorization...)

-[AWAITING] 8.0.
+<b>[CURRENT]</b> 8.0.
 Try to implement a normal calculator, with brackets support.
 Look at stack-like collections.
 Regex?
 RPN?
 Class Expression.
 What if mul overflow?

 [AWAITING] 8.1.
 Improve input error management